masiuchi/p5-App-movabletype/README.md

 # NAME

-App::movabletype - It's new $module
+App::movabletype - A command line interface for Movable Type.

 # SYNOPSIS

-    use App::movabletype;
+    # cd (your movable type directory)
+    $ mt core version

 # DESCRIPTION

-App::movabletype is ...
+App::movabletype is a command line interface for Movable Type.
+It can be extended by MT registry.

 # LICENSE